kubernetes/community/contributors/design-proposals/node/numa-manager.md

 Multiple components in the Kubelet make decisions about system topology-related assignments:

-- CPU manager.
+- CPU manager
   - The CPU manager makes decisions about the set of CPUs a container is allowed to run on.
 The only implemented policy as of v1.8 is the static one, which does not change assignments for the lifetime of a container.
-- Device manager.
+- Device manager
   - The device manager makes concrete device assignments to satisfy container resource requirements.
 Generally devices are attached to one peripheral interconnect.
 If the device manager and the CPU manager are misaligned, all communication between the CPU and the device can incur an additional hop over the processor interconnect fabric.
-- Container network interface
+- Container Network Interface (CNI)
   - NICs including SR-IOV Virtual Functions have affinity to one NUMA node, with measurable performance ramifications.